Constructive quasi-uniform sequences over triangles: Introduction

-Despite extensive development of these theoretical and algorithmic frameworks, the construction of point sets and sequences with small or bounded mesh ratios has so far been studied mostly for highly symmetric domains, such as the unit hypercube $[0,1]^d$ or the two-dimensional sphere $\bbS^2$ \cite{HMS16}.
+Despite extensive development of these theoretical and algorithmic frameworks, the construction of point sets and sequences with small or bounded mesh ratios has so far been studied mostly for highly symmetric domains, such as the unit hypercube $[0,1]^d$ \cite{DGLPS25,DGS25,JMY90,J16} or the two-dimensional sphere $\bbS^2$ \cite{HMS16}.
 Recently, Pronzato and Zhigljavsky \cite{PZ23} advanced the field by proving that, for any infinite sequence of points in arbitrary compact domains of $\bbR^d$, the mesh ratio cannot be uniformly bounded by a constant smaller than $2$, and showed that a simple greedy packing construction can provably achieve this optimal bound of $2$.
 However, each step of the greedy packing procedure requires identifying the point that attains the covering radius, which is computationally challenging in practice.
-Except for highly symmetric domains such as the unit hypercube $[0,1]^d$, the resulting sequence cannot be explicitly constructed.
+Except for highly symmetric domains such as the unit hypercube $[0,1]^d$, the resulting sequence cannot be explicitly constructed in general.
+The idea of the greedy packing, i.e., sequentially selecting the point farthest from the current point set, has appeared in earlier works; see, e.g., \cite{ELPZ97} for application to progressive image sampling.

+Regarding the optimal mesh ratio of $2$, for comparison, several classical planar lattices have explicitly computable mesh ratios: the equilateral triangular lattice achieves $2/\sqrt{3}$, while the square lattice achieves $\sqrt{2}$.
+By contrast, for a single regular hexagon used as the sampling region, with sample points placed at its six vertices, the mesh ratio equals $2$.
+This finite-domain example is consistent with the universal threshold $2$ for extensible infinite sequences as proven in \cite{PZ23}, although the two settings are different.
+For further details on lattice configurations and their mesh ratios (referred to as the packing-covering constant therein) in higher dimensions, we refer the reader to, e.g., \cite{SV06}.